-Life Insurance is provided to all full-time employees of Oklahoma County.
-This benefit is paid entirely by Oklahoma County regardless of if the employee elects to participate in the Oklahoma County Health benefit plan.
-The Life Insurance benefit provided is equal to one- and one-half times the employee's annual salary, up to \$100,000.
+Life Insurance Life Insurance is provided to all full-time employees of ~~an Oklahoma County, Elected Official and is provided.
+This benefit is paid entirely by Oklahoma County~~ regardless of if the employee elects to participate in the Oklahoma County Health benefit plan. ~~This benefit is paid entirely by Oklahoma County.~~ The Life Insurance benefit provided is equal to one- and one-half times the employee's annual salary, up to \$100,000.
 There is additional coverage provided for accidental death and dismemberment under this policy.
-A copy of the policy is listed on the County website.
+A copy of the policy is listed on the County ~~Clerk's~~ website.
 Employees can purchase additional Life Insurance for their dependents and spouses.

-Employee Assistance Program (EAP)
+Employees Assistance Program (EAP)

-This benefit is provided free to all employees of Oklahoma County and their dependents regardless of participation in the Oklahoma County Health benefit plan.
-The EAP can assist with many different types of problems including:
+This benefit is provided free to all employees of ~~an~~ Oklahoma County ~~Elected Official~~ and their dependents regardless of participation in the Oklahoma County Health benefit plan. ~~The EAP benefit covers 3 confidential short term counseling visits per problem.~~ The EAP can assist with many different types of problems including: